JWST Data Volume and Data Excess

-The NON-INTERRUPTIBLE constraint is intended to address temporal variability in targets or observatory performance.
+The Non-interruptible constraint is intended to address temporal variability in targets or observatory performance.
 The constraint is appropriate when continuous monitoring spans multiple visits.
 The constraint may be appropriate when multiple visits require the target and/or observatory to be in a consistent state.
 Compare the timescale of the visits with the expected timescale of variability.
 If the timescales are comparable, the constraint is appropriate.
-If the timescale of the expected variability is substantially longer, use the WITHIN constraint instead of the NON-INTERRUPTIBLE constraint.
+If the timescale of the expected variability is substantially longer, use the Time interval constraint in the Group/Sequence Observations Link timing special requirement instead of the Non-interruptible constraint.
 This gives schedulers flexibility to interleave visits with a data deficit.
-If the WITHIN time interval is too short, then the linked visits can only schedule without interruption, and policies for NON-INTERRUPTIBLE apply.
+If the WITHIN time interval is too short, then the linked visits can only schedule without interruption, and policies for Non-interruptible apply.

-Use of the NON-INTERRUPTIBLE special requirement must be justified by the observer and approved during the instrument scientist review.
+Use of the Non-interruptible special requirement constraint must be justified by the observer and approved during the instrument scientist review.
 This is true in general, but the bar will be higher when data excess is above the middle threshold.